-Anyway, in the book they called these “Surprise Brownies” but honestly, the cream cheese filling isn’t much of a surprise when cut, so I’m calling them “Layered Cream Cheese Brownies”.
-There’s a high proportion of cheesecake to brownie.
-Also, the cheesecake filling is “hidden” in the middle rather than swirled through so the brownies have a unique look when cut.
+Anyway, in the book they called these “Surprise Brownies” but as you can see the cream cheese filling isn’t much of a surprise when cut, so I renamed them “Layered Cream Cheese Brownies”.
+There’s a high proportion of cheesecake to brownie, which is always a good thing.
 The only thing is, you may want to embellish the top a bit.
 I did not, but now I wish I’d laid some sliced almonds on top.

 Layered Cream Cheese Brownies